codemaster05330/timoanttila/content/blog/mysql.md

 ## How to access the MySQL / MariaDB server

-I prefer a graphical interface for creating and managing databases and users (ex.
-[MySQL Workbench](https://www.mysql.com/products/workbench/), [HeidiSQL](https://www.heidisql.com/), [phpMyAdmin](https://www.phpmyadmin.net/), but you can also connect to the MySQL server by typing the following command into terminal:
+For creating and managing databases and users, I prefer a graphical interface, but you can also connect to the MySQL server by typing the following command into terminal:

 ```Shell
 mysql -u username -p
 ```

-If you're logging in the first time, then you probably don't have any other users than root and the password for that user is whatever you put when you installed the MySQL server.
+If this is your first time logging in, you probably don't have any other users other than root, and the password for that user is whatever you entered when you installed the MySQL server.

-Remember, all MySQL commands end with a semicolon (;).
-The command will not execute without it.
+Remember that all MySQL commands must be followed by a semicolon (;).
+Without it, the command will not run.

-It is common practise that MySQL commands are written in uppercase and everything else, like database and user names, are in lowercase to make them easier to distinguish.
-However, the MySQL command line is not case sensitive and you can write everything in lowercase if you like to.
+MySQL commands are typically written in uppercase, while everything else, such as database and user names, is written in lowercase to make them easier to distinguish.
+The MySQL command line, on the other hand, is not case sensitive, so you can type everything in lowercase if you prefer.

 ## How to create, access and delete a MySQL / MariaDB Database

-Let's make a database called test.
-Log in to the MySQL server as root and type:
+Let's create a test database.
+Log in as root to the MySQL server and type:

 ```SQL
 CREATE DATABASE test;